Incredibly Easy Fried Perch

 • Serve with lemon wedges, cocktail sauce, tartar sauce or hot sauce.

 This fried perch is delicious served with the sides above.
-It also makes fantastic fish tacos and fish sandwiches.
+It also makes fantastic fish tacos and fish sandwiches for a quick weeknight dinner.

 Enjoy.
 And have fun cooking!